-Two passages within the Flower Ornament Scripture have taken on particularly vibrant and enduring lives of their own.
+Two passages within the Flower Garland Sutra have taken on particularly vibrant and enduring lives of their own.
 The Dasabhumika section describes the stages of a bodhisattva on the way to full Buddha-hood.
-Also, the Gandavyuha is a narratively engaging section of the sutra in which Sudhana, a seeker of truth, works his way through dozens of teachers on the way to Manjushri and his palace.
+The Gandavyuha is a narratively engaging section of the sutra.
+In the Gandvyuha, Sudhana, a seeker of truth, works his way through dozens of teachers on the way to Manjushri and his palace.

 Sanskrit: Mahāvaipulya Buddhāvataṃsaka Sūtra